prod-feng/Make-container-image-running-XDMOD-on-Rocky-Linux-9/README.md

 exec /usr/bin/run-xdmod "$@"
 ```

-Finnaly run "xdmod-setup" to configure the XDMOD.
+### Finnaly run "xdmod-setup" to configure the XDMOD database.

+You do not need to setup everything, but most important part is the database and tables.

 ```
 xdmod-setup